I've Got Something to Say: Background

 Although Coe had enjoyed great success as a songwriter and recorded high-quality albums since signing with Columbia in 1974, he had not broken through to the country music mainstream in the way other artists associated with outlaw country movement had.
-Coe could be his own worst enemy in this respect, alienating the mainstream by hanging out with biker gangs, recording an album of if explicit songs, and falsely claiming he had been on death row for murder.
+Coe could be his own worst enemy in this respect, alienating the mainstream by hanging out with biker gangs, recording an album of explicit songs, and falsely claiming he had been on death row for murder.
 Coe also became embroiled in a feud with pop star Jimmy Buffett, who accused Coe of plagiarising one of his songs.
 Coe often rubbed many of his peers the wrong way; according to Dan Beck, a Pittsburgh songwriter who was on the scene when Coe first came to Nashville, “In a way, we didn't necessarily take David that seriously.
 I remember songwriters used to go see him play someplace, and he'd play somebody else's songs and say he wrote it!
 People used to laugh.”
 Coe would go on to achieve success, but his last three singles of the 1970s did not chart, and he had not reached the country Top 30 since 1976 when “Longhaired Redneck" hit #17, as Nashville kept its distance from the tattooed country singer.